michaelhyatt/elastic-apm-mule4-agent/README.md

 ### Anypoint Studio
 Pass the configuraion parameters in command line arguments section of `Run Configurations...` dialog, as per the image below.
 ![Anypoint Run Configuration](images/config-dialog.png)
+## Distributed tracing support
+### HTTP listener
+If the incoming HTTP request contains the standard `elastic-apm-traceparent` HTTP header, the top level transaction created for the top level flow will be made part of the overall distributed trace and will be annotated with the same `trace.id` as the rest of the transactions belonging to the same trace.
+### HTTP requester
+Default Mule HTTP requesters will propagate the trace information and the outgoing HTTP requests will contain the `elastic-apm-traceparent` HTTP header automatically.
+### Manual trace context propagation
+The APM agent will create a flow variable called `elastic-apm-traceparent` that can be used in the flow to propagate trace context for non-HTTP protocols used by other Mule connectors, such as JMS, Kafka, etc. This flow variable will need to be mapped into a specific data field of the transport protocol, such as JMS header, to be propagated to another external component that participate in the distributed trace.
 ## Test projects
+### distributed-tracing
+Project illustrating distributed tracing between two Mule components using `docker` and `docker-compose` with self-contained Elastic Stack (Elasticsearch, Kibana, APM server, heartbeat).
+#### Running the project
+TBD
+#### Screenshots
+TBD
 ### dep-test
 #### Mule flow
 The `dep-test` folder in this repo contains a sample test project configured to work with Elastic APM agent for Mule 4 and containing the flow below.
 Note the last logger in the topmost flow didn't run due to exception thrown by the Execute step denoted as red square.